forestgrape/coronavirus/immune_evasion.md

 #### Overcoming Neutralizing Antibodies
 [in work, to check and to add refs]
-The only protein well accessible for coronavirus virions is the spike protein, so that's the target.
-If a sufficient number of spikes have antibodies attached a virion cannot infect cells on its own anymore, since working spike proteins are needed.
+The only virion protein reliable accessible is the spike protein, so that's the target.
+If a sufficient number of spikes have antibodies attached a virion cannot infect cells on its own anymore, since working spike proteins are needed for active cell entry.
 Antibodies that block virions from infecting cells are called neutralizing antibodies.
 Coronaviruses have a variety of mechanisms to circumvent neutralizing antibodies.
-However circumventing neutralizing antibodies is not free for coronaviruses, so neutralizing antibodies slow down them and the immune system has more time.
-Additionally neu
+But circumventing neutralizing antibodies is not free for coronaviruses, so neutralizing antibodies slows them down, the immune system has more time and neutralizing antibodies also act
 - Mutate
 - Shield
   - glycans on the outside